Topics Map > Group Work

 - Reflect on the barriers and challenges of group work in courses; be flexible and ready to help students find solutions.

-- Consider best practices for the design of group projects to minimize freeloading and other common problems with group dynamics.
-Survey students individually throughout the term and ask them to assess their functioning of the group.
+- Consider best practices for designing group projects to minimize freeloading and other common problems with group dynamics.
+Survey students individually throughout the term and ask them to assess the group dynamics.

 - Be aware of tools for facilitating student group work in Canvas and the distinction between Canvas Groups and sections.
 (CEETE)